NorthStarUAS/ImageAnalysis/README.md

 Aerial imagery analysis, processing, and presentation scripts.

+# Important Notice:

+*March 5, 2022*

+I love the University of Minnesota, but my funding ran out and we weren't able to get anything new lined up in time.
+So March 18 is my last day at the University of Minnesota, Dept. of Aerospace Engineering, UAV lab. :-(

+At the same time I'm super excited to be transition to a new position at Cirrus Aircraft in Duluth.
+This will change many things, including my time available and my focus relative to working on this project.
+For a couple years this code was integral to my daily work, and that probably will no longer be true once I transition to my new position.

+My hope is to keep this project going long term, to be available (within reason) to answer questions, and t9 guide people getting up to speed for the first time.
+I am sincerly hopeful I can continue to improve and add features as time permits.

 # Screen shots

 - A mosaic of 2812 images from a Phantom 4 Pro v2 mission